| The Brechner ReportVolume 21, Number 10

 The board had refused to release a survey that was commissioned by the board and conducted

+by a private research company.
 AUGUST 1996 -- Judge R. Wallace Pack, 20th Judicial

 Circuit, ordered State Attorney Joseph P. DAllessandro to pay $2,054 for